 Second on this list of powerful female characters is the great one herself, General Esdeath.
-Easily my favorite villain of all time, and arguably one of my favorite characters anywhere, period.
+She is easily my favorite villain of all time and arguably one of my favorite characters anywhere.
 Impossibly powerful in action, voice, design, and execution, she is a top 5 female badass.
 Called Esdese in the Japanese dialogue, supposedly some play on the word “sadism,” it amounts to the same difference in the English version of her name.
 She is a bringer of pain and death.

 As amazing as Akame’s black and red color palette is, Esdese-shogun takes white and black and blue to a whole new level.
 Her blue hair is fantastic, right down to her icy eyebrows and eyelashes.
 That hair goes everywhere, adding to the effect of her clothing in much the same way as Akame’s black hair does.
 She is large and imposing.
 Yes large there too.
 Having read some of this manga (I know I usually don’t, and some of you hold that against me, but you got your way here!), I realize the change they made with her physique in the anime.
 It’s a little too much in my opinion, but still I guess it adds to her imposing appearance.
 She is unrivaled outwardly.
 From her sadistic and confident smile to her towering height, she bears the title of shogun as well as anyone ever did.
 The military outfit is amazing, cut just right at all the right places.
 I’m kind of not a fan of her rapier-like sword, which you wouldn’t expect to hold up for a single hit against a slashing weapon like Akame’s katana.
 Like many things in this show, it does the impossible and matches all other weapons slash for slash.
 Esdeath even cuts off her own arm with it.